-We will send you a letter acknowledging receipt of your complaint.
+1. We will send you a letter acknowledging receipt of your complaint.
 We may either at that point or subsequently ask you to clarify the details contained within your letter of complaint.
 We will also let you know the name of the person who will be dealing with your complaint.
 This will usually be our Client Care Manager.

-We will then start to investigate your complaint.
+2. We will then start to investigate your complaint.
 This will normally involve the following steps:

 - The member of staff who acted for you will be asked for their comments on your complaint.

 - Those comments and the information in your file will then be considered and if appropriate the matter will be discussed with the member of staff.

 3. We will send you a reply to your complaint which will include our suggestions for resolving the matter.
 We aim to do this within six weeks of receipt of your initial letter, unless the matter is particularly complex, in which case we will advise you and where possible, provide a revised timetable for our reply.